TabbyOS/GamingLauncher/README.md

 GamingLauncher is a cross-platform gaming launcher developed in Python.
 It allows users to easily manage and launch their games through a sleek, user-friendly interface.
 This launcher is designed to work on both Linux and Windows, ensuring a smooth experience for gamers across different platforms.

+> **Warning**:
+> This is an early version of the GamingLauncher and is still under development.
+Some features may not work as expected, and there might be bugs.
+Since I am working on this project alone, progress might be slow, and I may not have unlimited time to dedicate to it.
+Your understanding and feedback are greatly appreciated!

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Features](#features)